projekt-kateryna/projektkateryna.org/content/posts/workshops.md

 showimage: false
 ---

-Together with Wikimedia Ukraine and several participants, Projekt Kateryna participated in February 2024 in two online workshops on how to edit Wikipedia articles about Ukraine.
+In February 2024, Wikimedia Ukraine organized two webinars for Projekt Kateryna's participants on how to edit Ukraine on Wikipedia.
 The recorded videos and material (in Ukrainian) are available below.

 # Workshop 1: How to present Ukraine on Wikipedia (19 February 2024)
 {{< youtube OrARjQEKNAY >}}